ptsteadman/notebook/essays/gray-man-style.md

 his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while also holding armor plating and allowing for rapid firearm draws.

+I think 'gray' is also an emergent but unspoken political identity, distinct from crypto-fascism or most other crypto-politics in the respect that gray politics are purely solipistic and deferred: the gray man has nothing to say about about the policies of the present.

+It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
+It's hard to imagine democratic processes thriving in a society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal seperatism.

+---

 SurvivalThinkTank expands the idea of the gray man to a context-dependent "directive" broken up into four phases.
 Each of the four phases corresponds to a